tariqdaouda/pyGeno/pyGeno/doc/source/index.rst

 		print exon.transcript.sequence

 	...

-	#and you can do the same for your subject specific genomes
+	#You can do the same for your subject specific genomes
+	#by combining a reference genome with polymorphisms
 	g = Genome(name = "GRCh37.75", SNPs = ["STY21_RNA"], SNPFilter = MyFilter())

 Verbose Introduction
 ---------------------